 Over the past decades, the critical debate on the secularization thesis and its universal validity has dominated the sociology of religion and political science in their dealings with religion.
 ‘Secularization’ is a term that has been at the center of the interpretation of modernization since the 19th century at the latest.
 The great number of secularization theories agree in the fact that there is a rootedness in Christianity, which allows, more than any other religion, a separation or at least distinguishability of the secular and spiritual spheres and thus acknowledges the “worldliness of the world.”

 Secularization, on the one hand, even becomes a genuinely Christian project, understood as “the necessary and legitimate consequence of the Christian faith.”
 On the other hand, and above all, secularization is understood as a separation from Christian origins, as a loss of meaning of religion, especially of religious institutions, which would have made it the necessary condition for modernization.
-Without secularization understood as the meaninglessness of religion, religious convictions and practices, modernization in politics, law and science would not have been possible.

 Of course, this topic, which has, significantly, become a key theme in philosophical, historical, sociological, political, theological and legal discourses in recent decades and has meanwhile led to library filling publications, cannot be pursued further here.
 However, as far as the link between secularization and modernization, which is characteristic of the traditional secularization thesis, is concerned, not only the ambiguity of the term ‘secularization’ but also the ambiguity of the term ‘modernization’ is a challenge.
 Both processes are often networked together in their origin in complex ways.
 The conditions for the emergence of modernization in any case include the denominational pluralization of Western society in the 16th century, which questioned the claims of religious truth and decisively promoted the “discovery” of the individual.
 This intellectual-historical background was an engine of technical and scientific progress, of the emergence of modern capitalism, and of the bureaucratization of state administration, which traditionally constituted indispensable elements of the concept of modernization.